 - Following directions

-If you live in the the Marietta area area, Tactical Martial Arts has a convenient location and schedule for you.
+If you live in the Marietta, GA area, Tactical Martial Arts has a convenient location and schedule for you.
 We work hard to provide the very best teaching environment, and the results are both gratifying and easy to see.

 Martial Arts training can enhance outlooks, abilities, and skills that improve quality of life for all age group.
 For a six-year old, it might primarily be discipline and respect.
 For a middle-aged adult, it could be anger management or self-esteem.
 For some, effective self-defense techniques may be paramount, while an elderly student might be looking for beneficial physical and mental activities.